kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 The exercises in this course will be done using our cluster computer.
 It is called GenomeDK and you can [read about it here](https://genome.au.dk/).
 We have already made a username for you on the cluster.
 More about that later.

 > **NB:** Your account on the cluster is **temporary**.
 It will be deleted once the course is finished, along with any files you have on the cluster.
 So make sure to download any files you want to keep before the course is over.
+Also, your files are **not backed up**.
+So if you delete a file, it is gone.

 The cluster is a very large collection of computers with a shared file system.
 Using a terminal, you can connect to the cluster from your own computer to run run programs.
 Using the terminal you can also create and edit files the same way you can on your own machine.
 The goal of this exercise is to make you familiar with the cluster and to get you set up to do the remaining exercises in this course.
+## The Terminal

+If you are on a Mac or Limux machine, you can use to default Terminal application.
+If you are on a Windwos macinne, you need to download and install the newest version of Powershell.
+You can [download it here](https://github.com/PowerShell/PowerShell/releases/download/v7.0.0/PowerShell-7.0.0-win-x64.msi).
+Double click the installer and.
+Now open the newly installed Powershell and run: `conda init powershell`.
+The adantage of PowerShell it that it works the same way as a Linux or OXS terminal.
+There are some exelent quick tutorials online that introduces the most basic commands in a Linux terminal.

+> **NB:** When ever we refer to "the terminal" below, it means PoweShell if you are on windows, and the Terminal app if you are on Mac.

 We will assume some familiarity with using a terminal (you may know the terminal programs such as Terminal on OSX, PowerShell on Windows).
 If not, you should run through [this primer](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) before you begin.

+If you are rusty or unfamiliar with the terminal, you should do this small mini-exericse:

+1. Obtain the path to your home directory.
+2. Create a new directory in your home directory named "ClusterPracticals".
+3. Write "This is a test" to a new file named "test_file_1" inside the directory "ClusterPracticals".
+4. Change the name of the file from "test_1" to "test_file_2".
+5. Make a copy of "test_file_2" named "test_file_3".
+6. Delete "test_file_3".
+7. Make a new directory named "test_directory_1".
+Delete "test_directory_1"
+8. Transfer "test_file_2" to your local machine.
+9. List the contents of "ClusterPracticals".
+10. Make a soft link of "test_file_2" inside "ClusterPracticals".
+11. See the contents of "test_file_2".
+12. Create a new file named "test_file_4".
+Write whatever you feel like.
+Concatenated "test_file_2" and "test_file_4" into a new file called "test_file_5".

 # On your own machine
-## Install Python on your own machine
+## Install Python

 If you have not done so already, you shuold a distribution of Python called *Anaconda*.
 Anaconda is simply an easy way of installing Python on Windows, macOS (Mac), and Linux, but it comes with the conda package management system (see below).
 To install Anaconda, head to [this](https://www.anaconda.com/download).
 When the download has completed, you should follow the platform specific instructions:

 * **For Windows:** Double-click the `.exe` file you just downloaded and follow the instructions on the screen.
 When prompted, tick the box to add Anaconda python to your PATH.
 The installer will also ask you if you want to download and install a program called Visual Studio Code.
 Do that too.
 * **For OSX:** Double-click the `.pkg` file you just downloaded and follow the instructions on the screen.
 Make a default installation.
 The installer will also ask you if you want to download and install a program called Visual Studio Code.
 Do that too.
-## The Terminal

-If you are on a Mac or Limux machine, you can use to default Terminal application.
-If you are on a Windwos macinne, you need to download and install the newest version of Powershell.
-You can [download it here](https://github.com/PowerShell/PowerShell/releases/download/v7.0.0/PowerShell-7.0.0-win-x64.msi).
-Double click the installer and.
-Now open the newly installed Powershell and run: `conda init powershell`.
-The adantage of PowerShell it that it works the same way as a Linux or OXS terminal.
-There are some exelent quick tutorials online that introduces the most basic commands in a Linux terminal.

-> **NB:** When ever we refer to "the terminal" below, it means PoweShell if you are on windows, and the Terminal app if you are on Mac.
 ## Conda environments

 You need to install packages and programs for use in your analyses and pipelines.
 Sometimes, however, the versions of packages you need for one project conflicts with the versions you need for other projects that you work on in parallel.
 Such conflicts seem like an unsolvable problem.
 Would it not be fantastic if you could create a small world, insulated from the rest of your Anaconda installation.
 Then that small world could only contain the packages you needed for a single project.
 If each project had its own isolated world, then there would be no such conflicts.
 Fortunately, there is a tool that lets you do just that, and its name is Conda.
 The small worlds that Conda creates are called "environments," and you can create as many as you like, and then switch between them as you switch between your bioinformatics projects.
 Conda also downloads and installs the packages for you and makes sure that the packages you install in each environment are compatible.
 It even makes sure that packages needed by packages  (dependencies) are installed.
 Conda lets you install mutually compatible versions of software and libraries in an enviromment for your project.
 By creating an enviromnet for each project, the libraries installed for each project do not interfere.